src-bin/substrate-docs/www/src-bin.com/substrate/manual/domains-environments-qualities.md

 ### Examples

 Suppose your organization defined the qualities _alpha_, _beta_, and _gamma_ (which is one set of qualities that Substrate recommends).
 You could run 1% of your production environment in your alpha accounts, 9% in your beta accounts, and the remaining 90% in your gamma accounts.
-This isn't as smooth as routing a slowly increasing percentage of traffic to your new software as it's being deployed (and you should strongly consider doing that, too, eventually) but this strategy works when it's an AWS resource you want to change incrementally.
+This isn't as smooth as routing a slowly increasing percentage of traffic to your new software as it's being deployed (and you should strongly consider doing that, too, eventually) but this strategy helps you incrementally change any AWS resource.

 You could also decide to name your qualities _blue_ and _green_ and swing traffic back and forth between them.
 The slight disadvantage to this architecture is that the one that's not receiving any traffic is not, at that moment, proving that its configuration is functional and thus the first trickle of traffic that comes to it when you start to swing back to it is slightly higher risk.